PP v Khor Yi Xiong, Aaron |

 |

-On 22 December 2022, Khor Yi Xiong, Aaron (“Mr Aaron Khor”), a nominee director of 283 companies, was convicted in State Court No. 7A of 7 charges under section 175 and 7 charges under section 197 of the Companies Act, for failing to hold the annual general meeting and file the annual return for 7 companies.
-Another 16 charges for the same offences relating to 8 other companies, were taken into consideration for the purpose of sentencing.
-Upon his conviction, Mr Aaron Khor was fined $1,400 per charge, amounting to a total fine of $19,600.
+On 22 December 2022, Khor Yi Xiong, Aaron (“Mr Aaron Khor”), a nominee director of 283 companies, was convicted in State Court No. 7A of 7 charges under section 175 and 7 charges under section 197 of the Companies Act, Cap.
+50, for failing to hold the annual general meeting and file the annual return for 7 companies.
+Another 16 charges relating to 8 companies for the same offences, were taken into consideration for the purpose of sentencing.
+Upon his conviction, Mr Aaron Khor was fined $1400 per charge, amounting to a total fine of $19,600.

 PP v Tham Wan Loong Jerome |